Top 5 Stretches For Knitting Pain And Stiffness

 Also like most knitters, you may have woken up with knitting pain in your hands, fingers, and joints.

 Any flagrant overuse of your joints can lead to stiffness and leave you susceptible to more chronic knitting injuries.

-I asked my sister, Kate Howe of katehowemassage.com, what knitters can do to get some relief from knitting pain.
+I asked my sister, the multitalented Kate Howe of katehowe.com, what knitters can do to get some relief from knitting pain.

 Tight Muscle Fasciae Prevent Joints From Healing

 Kate explained to me that muscle fascia is the "bag" of dense connective tissue that surrounds your muscles and joints, kind of like plastic wrap.

 Fasciae are made of collagen and are connective in nature, like tendons and ligaments, except that fasciae connect muscles to other muscles.